ubc-cpsc455-2024S/pantrypal-09_dads/README.md

 - Unit 2: React/Redux
   - We use react for our front end.
 We use react router for page routing.
 We use redux for state management for all the pages.
 We use thunks to asynchronously do actions and update the state which is reflected in our frontend.
+  - Using React component librariy like ChakraUI sped up development by allowing us to work with out-of-the-box responsive components.
+This documentation and standardization of components also increased the ease of torubleshooting and adding new details.

 - Unit 3: NodeJS
   - Our app runs on a NodeJS/ExpressJS server.
 We implemented authentication middleware to protect our routes.
 Our server is split into route/controller files to keep our implementation clean (and separate from the server code)